shopsys/shopsys/docs/project/how-to-write-an-upgradable-application.md

 ## Adding New Properties to Objects

-When you need to add a new typed properties to already existing object, you may find useful to initialize those properties with setters instead of overriding the constructor.
+When you need to add new typed properties to already existing objects, you may find it useful to initialize those properties with setters instead of overriding the constructor.

-For the future development is better to use getter/setter instead of public property, otherwise, when you try to read from uninitialized public property in Twig, you get misleading error notice:
+For future development, using getter/setter instead of public property is better otherwise, when you try to read from uninitialized public property in Twig, you get a misleading error notice:

 ```text
 Neither the property "nonSellingPrice" nor one of the methods "nonSellingPrice()", "getnonSellingPrice()"/"isnonSellingPrice()"/"hasnonSellingPrice()" or "__call()" exist